CI-TRACS/High_Performance_Computing/_episodes/00-intro.md

 system.
 This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.
-While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers.
+While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote/network fileserver or cluster of servers.

 {% include figure.html url="" max-width="40%"
    file="/fig/node_anatomy.png"